 "I was trying to register one number on WhatsApp, with the message 'Registration or Deregistration failed because there were too many attempts for this phone number in a short period of time.' showed up.
 Why is it happening?”

-• This phone number has been blocked due to excessive attempts to register, or cancel registrations within a short period, reaching the limit.
+The business phone number processed excessive attempts to register or deregister within a short period of time, reaching a limit.

-• You submitted registration requests over 10 in the past 72 hours.
-In this case, WhatsApp will return error code 133016 and will ban registration for this number for the next 72 hours.
+You submitted registration/deregistration requests over 10 in the past 72 hours.
+In this case, WhatsApp will return error code 133016 and ban registration for this number for the next 72 hours.

 Top 5 Causes of WhatsApp Error 133016